 Concerns: OPPO, HW, Spreatrum, Lenovo, LG, Xiaomi, vivo, QC, CATT, Panasonic, TCL, Transsion

-Proposal 2.2: About the extended value range 1~X of starting bit of blocks in DCI format 2_3 in Rel-19, down-select one from the following Alts in RAN1#118bis:
+Proposal 2.2: About the extended value range 1~X of starting bit of blocks in DCI format 2_3 in Rel-19 assuming intra-band intra-DU non-co-located mTRP scenarios, down-select one from the following Alts in RAN1#118bis:

-Alt1: X = maximum payload size of DCI format 1_0 - 1
+Alt1: X = 45 for operations in FR1 in shared spectrum or FR2-2 and X = 43 otherwise

 This feature is a separate UE capability and is appliable to any rel-19 UE who supports this UE capability, regardless this UE supports two separate SRS CLPC adjustment states or not.

-Alt2: X = maximum payload size of DCI format 1_0 - 2
+Alt2: X = 44 for operations in FR1 in shared spectrum for FR2-2 and X = 42 otherwise

 This feature is only applicable to UE who is configured with two separate SRS CLPC adjustment states.

 Mod: My suggestion is to list both Alt1 and Alt2, and we do down-selection in RAN1#118bis.
 The views on Alt1 and Alt2 diverged a lot now.
+And the views input during round-1 discussion are:

+Alt1: Samsung, MTK, HW, Spreadtrum, NTT DOCOMO, Nokia, QC, Intel, TCL, Sony, Apple, Transsion, ETRI,

+Alt2: ZTE, CMCC, OPPO, Lenovo, Google, Fujitsu, Panasonic,

 Proposal 2.3: RAN1 to study whether/how to use DCI format 2_3 to trigger the transmission of SRS resource configured with multiple entries in availableSlotOffsetList